neveritt/PolynomialMatrices.jl/README.md

   2  1
 ```

-Or, a polynomial matrix `P` can be transformed into an upper triangular `R` by premultplication by unimodular `U` using
+Or, a polynomial matrix `P` can be transformed into an upper triangular `R` by premultiplication by unimodular `U` using

 ```julia
 julia> R,U = rtriang(P)